George Bush Presidential Library and Museum

 College Station, Texas

-The George Bush Presidential Museum is long on glory and short on critique, which could lead one to wonder why he was voted out of office after only one term.
+The George H.W.
+Bush Presidential Museum is long on glory and short on critique, which could lead one to wonder why he was voted out of office after only one term.
 A World War II room chronicles Bush's stint as a fighter pilot in the Pacific.
 As his political career unfolds, the exhibits are housed in faux-Capitol buildings and other DC landmark replicas, with American flags in abundance.

 WW 2 exhibits.